 1. YOU WILL HAVE TWO STACKS OF RECORDS TO WORK WITH FOR THE TIME BEING CURRENT SELECTIONS AND OLDIES.
 THIS IS THE ONLY – MUSIC TO BE PLAYED.
 YOU WILL PLAY A CURRENT, THEN AN OLDIE, CURRENT, OLDIE, ETC.

-2. ALL EXTRANEOUS TALK WILL BE ELIMINATED COMPLETELY, THE ONLY THINGS YOU ARE TO SAY COMING OUT OF RECORDS ARE: CALL LETTERS, ANNOUNCE THE RECORD, THE TIME, AND YOUR NAME.
-FOUR ELEMENTS THAT’S ALL!
+2. ALL EXTRANEOUS TALK WILL BE ELIMINATED COMPLETELY; THE ONLY THINGS YOU ARE TO SAY COMING OUT OF RECORDS ARE: CALL LETTERS, ANNOUNCE THE RECORD, THE TIME, AND YOUR NAME.
+FOUR ELEMENTS, THAT’S ALL!
 THEN HIT THE COMMERCIAL WITH NO OTHER CONTENT.
-NO RECIPES, BENEFIT FUND-RAISING ANNOUNCEMENTS, GENERAL RAP OF ANY KIND; ONLY THE FOUR BASIC ELEMENTS PREVIOUSLY OUTLINED.
+NO RECIPES, BENEFIT FUND-RAISING ANNOUNCEMENTS OR GENERAL RAP OF ANY KIND; ONLY THE FOUR BASIC ELEMENTS PREVIOUSLY OUTLINED.
 VERY IMPORTANT: THE FIRST THING OUT OF YOUR MOUTH EVERY TIME MUST BE THE CALL LETTERS.
 EVERY TIME.

 (B) IF YOU’RE GOING INTO A RECORD WITH NO INTRO, DO THE BASIC FOUR-ELEMENT RAP OVER THE EXTRO OF THE OLD RECORD, AND HIT THE NEW RECORD DEAD ON.